FRC 2473

 Q: What is FRC?

 A: First Robotics Competition (FRC) is the senior most league offered by FIRST.
 At Cupertino Robotics we have a single team: The Goldstrikers (2473).
-Our team consists of both Juniors and Seniors.
-It is considered the varsity team of robotics at Cupertino and the challenges compared to FTC and FLL are significantly larger and much more complex.
+Our team consists of both students of all years and is great for students with all ranges of experience.

 Q: How long is the build season?
 And what does it look like?